gurleensethi/yurl/docs/variables.md

 Enter `id` (int): 10
 ```

 In the above example, type `int` is defined for the variable `id`.
-When the prompt is presented to the user for value the required type is also displayed.
+When user is prompted for the value of `id` the required type is also displayed.

-If the entered value is not valid, `yurl` errors immediately.
+If the entered value is not valid, `yurl` exists immediately.

 ```bash linenums="0"
 $ yurl GetTodoById